 The infrastructure for executing SECOM tests is hosted by the IHO and instructions for its use are available from the S-100 ECDIS IHO web page.
 This manual contains instructions for test procedures and confirmation of correct receipt of the SECOM test data.

-Chart Loading and Updating
+Dataset Loading and Updating

 Catalogue Loading and System Initialisation.